The foundation seeks to achieve its objective:

 - The board member don’t receive any financial reward / bonus for their work.

-This year was also the time to look for new cooperation partners:
+Last 2-3 years we also took time to look for new partners:

 - Hotel Hope Ministeries in Melville (Johannesburg)